DEsimas/tests-hub-server/README.md

-# desimas-server
+# tests-hub-server

-This application contains nest backend for [tests-hub](https://github.com/DEsimas/tests-hub) and hosts discord bots: [emojis bot](https://github.com/DEsimas/emojis-bot) and [heys bot](https://github.com/DEsimas/heys-bot).
-It autopings itself to prevent falling in sleeping mode in production.
+This is backend for [tests-hub](https://github.com/DEsimas/tests-hub)

 # Tecnologies